dantaylr/dantaylr.github.io/_posts/2017-12-1-in-transit.md

 order: 6
 ---

-Logo, animated promo video, and photo series designed and captured for the [Pedestrian Tactics](https://pedestriantactics.com) project during 5.5 months in Thailand, Vietnam, and Hong Kong
+Logo, animated promo video, and photo series designed and captured for the [Pedestrian Tactics](https://pedestriantactics.com) project during 5.5 months in Thailand, Vietnam, and Hong Kong.

 ***